 Evidence for the toxicity to vultures of NSAIDs other than diclofenac

-Now that diclofenac is banned in South Asia and its veterinary use greatly reduced in the region, other vulture-toxic NSAIDs are competing with meloxicam for the former market share of diclofenac and thereby pose a real threat to the recovery of Asia’s critically endangered vultures.
+Now that diclofenac is banned in South Asia and its veterinary use greatly reduced in the region, other vulture-toxic NSAIDs are competing with meloxicam and tolfenamic acid for the former market share of diclofenac.
+These pose a real threat to the recovery of Asia’s Critically Endangered vultures.

 We have evidence for the toxicity to vultures of six NSAIDs other than diclofenac, namely: aceclofenac, carprofen, flunixin, ketoprofen, nimesulide and phenylbutazone.

-We have presented this evidence in the summaries below, and we hope that these documents will assist decision makers bring about bans on all vulture-toxic NSAIDs in South Asia to allow vulture populations to recover.
+This evidence is presented in the summaries below, and we hope that these documents will assist decision makers in bringing about bans on all vulture-toxic NSAIDs in South Asia to allow vulture populations to recover.